Oozlefinch: History

 There are many legends about the origins of the Oozlefinch.
 Most agree that the legend began in 1905 at Ft.
 Monroe, Virginia, then home of the Coast Artillery Corps.
-Captain H. M. Merriam, no doubt under the effects of alcohol, first reported seeing a large-eyed, flight-challenged bird outside the officers' club.
+Captain Henry MacPherson Merriam, possibly under the effects of alcohol, first reported seeing a large-eyed, flight-challenged bird outside the officers' club.
 Soon more people reported seeing this bird, and sketches were made.
 Eventually, the legend of the bird would become so great that a statue was erected at the club in its honor.

 The Oozlefinch was used on the insignia of the Railway Artillery Reserve during World War I; In some descriptions, this bird is a pelican.
 The Distinctive Unit Insignia of the 42nd Field Artillery Brigade later included the oozlefinch, describing the insignia as: "On a wreath of the colors (Or and Gules) an oozlefinch (from the shoulder sleeve insignia worn by the Railway Artillery Reserve in France) Vert, armed, capped and collared on the legs."